anywhichway/lmdb-index/README.md

 ## API

-### async db.copy(key,?destKey,?overwrite,?version,?ifVersion) - returns boolean
+### async db.copy(key:LMDBKey,?destKey:LMDBKey,?overwrite:boolean,?version:number,?ifVersion:number) - returns LMDBKey

 Works similar to [lmdb-copy](https://github.com/anywhichway/lmdb-copy) but provides automatic key assignment and indexing.

 If `key` refers to an object for which there is a schema:
-- If `destKey` is nullish, the `destKey` is given a value using the schema's key generator and assigned to the object copy
+- If `destKey` is nullish, the `destKey` is given a value using the schema's key generator or a UUIDv4 value if no key generator is defined.
 - The copy is inserted and indexed inside a transaction
 - The `destKey` is returned if the transaction succeeds, otherwise `undefined` is returned.